 The Escalating Risk of Mass Violence in the United States

 The Stanley Center works to understand how to prevent mass violence around the world and build resilience against risks through informed policies and practices.
 Impact:Peace works to bring knowledge and evidence to change processes, amplifying efforts to build peace and reduce violence.
-It is people who shape the course of history.
-By identifying the specific actions that can reinforce societal structures for resilience and prevent violent responses or democratic backsliding, we can promote solutions for inclusive and lasting peace.

 - Community groups tools on non-violent resistance.